Which IT Career is Best For You?

 When you work in information technology (IT), most positions require the same fundamental, technical understanding of the computer systems that are generally used in organizations, regardless of industry.
 Each role differs in its area of specialization and the type of soft skills required undertake day-to-day duties.

 First, a quick summary of the three careers we will be looking at.
 A Network Systems Administrator designs and implements an organization’s computer network.
 The Computer Network Support Technician will ensure that this system is running smoothly and answer any technical questions other IT staff have.
 A Computer User Support Technician is the front-facing staff member, working with non-IT employees to support their use of the organization’s computers and network.

-We’ll talk about the ways you can identify which position would be right for you if you’re interested in working in IT, but first, know that no matter where you land in IT, it is one of the fastest growing industries in the United States.
+We’ll talk about the ways you can identify which position would be right for you if you’re interested in information technology training, but first, know that no matter where you land in IT, it is one of the fastest growing industries in the United States.

 Here are a few questions you can ask yourself to determine which role would suit you best.